Province of Canada: Canada West

 Canada West was what became of the former colony of Upper Canada after being united into the Province of Canada.
-It would become the province of Ontario after Confederation.
+It became the province of Ontario after Confederation.

 Parliamentary system

 Capitals (seat of government)

-The location of the capital city of the Province of Canada changed six times in its 26-year history.
+The location of the capital city of the Province of Canada and of its bureaucracy changed six times in its 26-year history, because its elected politicians could not agree on a permanent seat of government.
 The first capital was in Kingston (1841–1844).
-The capital moved to Montreal (1844–1849) until rioters, spurred by a series of incendiary articles published in The Gazette, protested against the Rebellion Losses Bill and burned down Montreal's parliament buildings.
-It then moved to Toronto (1849–1852).
-It moved to Quebec City from 1852 to 1856, then returned to Toronto for one year (1858) before returning to Quebec City from 1859 to 1866.
-In 1857, Queen Victoria chose Ottawa as the permanent capital of the Province of Canada, initiating construction of Canada's first parliament buildings, on Parliament Hill.
+The seat of government and the bureaucracy moved to Montreal (1844–1849) until rioters, spurred by a series of incendiary articles published in The Gazette, protested against the Rebellion Losses Bill and burned down Montreal's parliament buildings.
+It then moved to Toronto (1849–1851).
+It moved to Quebec City from 1851 to 1855, then returned to Toronto from 1855 to 1859 before returning to Quebec City from 1859 to 1865.
+In 1857, Queen Victoria was asked to select a permanent seat of government.
+Her decision to make Ottawa as the permanent capital of the Province of Canada was announced in February 1858.
+The government subsequently initiated construction of Canada's first parliament buildings, on Parliament Hill.
 The first stage of this construction was completed in 1865, just in time to host the final session of the last parliament of the Province of Canada before Confederation in 1867.